NASA-PDS/PDS-Software-Issues-Repo/README.md

-# NASA PDS Incubator New Project Template
+# NASA PDS Software Issue Repository

-This repo is a template repo used for creating new NASA PDS Incubator projects.
+Issue tracking repository as a centralized entry point for general PDS software bugs and feature requests, where the repository for the tool is unknown.